Skip to main content

 )

-The Kayak Tool
+The Kayak tool

 Agents are capable of reasoning but cannot build a valid Kayak search URL from the ground up.
+To help the “Flights” Agent, here’s a simple Kayak Tool:

 from crewai_tools import tool